 During my talk with the salesperson, I did the following three things that helped me get to my final price.

-1. Point out the useless options: Because vehicle “options” and their associated costs can’t be removed, I mad it clear to the salesman which options were useless to me.
-I didn’t need the “heavy duty alternator” or the “tow package”.
-I asked if he has willing to give a discount on those options since I didn’t value them.
+- Point out the useless options – Because vehicle “options” and their associated costs can’t be removed, I clarified to the salesman which options were useless to me.
+I didn’t need the “heavy-duty alternator” or the “tow package.”
+I asked if he would give a discount on those options since I didn’t value them.

-In our case, the van that we were discussing did not have cruise control built in.
+In our case, the van we discussed did not have cruise control built in.
 So I simply asked if there was any way their workshop could install a complimentary 3rd party cruise control system for me.

 They immediately said “yes”.
 And we shook hands and formalized the sale.

-Things like adding cruise control is of little additional money and effort to the dealership, but has great value to me.
-So it was a win-win situation for both me and the dealership.
+Things like adding cruise control are of little additional money and effort to the dealership but have great value to me.
+So, it was a win-win situation for both me and the dealership.

-Before entering the Gresham Ford Dealership in Oregon, I had this idea that car salesmen were hungry sharks just waiting for unsuspecting customer prey to wander into the sales room.
+Before entering the dealership, I thought that car salesmen were hungry sharks just waiting for unsuspecting customer prey to wander into the salesroom.

 But to my surprise, I was greeted and treated with respect and had an incredibly amicable relationship with my designated sales person during the entire negotiation and sale of the vehicle.